 She says that she has a definitive answer for you.
 The word definitive rings in your ears.
 You like definitive.
 There is no wiggle room in definitive.

 And then the little lady, in the small room with the hideous light, tells you that you have Asperger Syndrome.

 Your self-stimulating behaviours go into over drive.
 Your fingers rub and twist and flick, your foot taps, you exhale and you make some vocal noises.
 A bit like an owl hoot.
 Twit.
 She carries on talking but you are not listening.

 You are distracted by the sound of the final piece of the jigsaw slotting into place.
 Suddenly the picture on the box becomes clear.
 It is beautiful in its simplicity.
 It takes your breath away.
 It’s the answer that has alluded you.
 The feeling that you have always felt.
 The otherness that necessitated a performance that opened to mediocre reviews over 40 years ago and finally, finally the curtain can come down.

 Life is so hard, SO hard, because you are autistic.
-You have Apserger Syndrome.
+You have Apserger Syndrome son.

 You are designed differently.
 You feel different because you are different.
 You find things so difficult because your brain is wired differently.
 You find things so easy because your brain is wired differently.
 You have done things for ever, not realising why, until you met the little lady sitting across from you now.

 You don’t understand things, so you avoid them.
-If it’s not concrete, absolute and clear then you want to kick it in the knackers and run.
+If it’s not concrete, absolute, clear; then you want to kick it in the knackers and run.

 You have constructed such an elaborate array of coping mechanisms and have lived them for so long, that you don’t even know what some of them are any more.